About the Artist

 Photo: Susan R. Danton

 Joanne Mattera works in a style that is chromatically resonant and compositionally reductive.
-She has had solo shows in New York City at the Stephen Haller Gallery (1995), OK Harris Works of Art (1996, 2007), and ODETTA Gallery (2019).
+She has had solo shows in New York City at the Stephen Haller Gallery (1995), OK Harris Works of Art (1996, 2007), and ODETTA Gallery (2019), and exhibits regularly with American Abstract Artists in New York City and elsewhere.

 Representation

-In the New York City area, Joanne is represented by Kenise Barnes Fine Art, Kent, Connecticut, formerly of Larchmont, New York, where her solo, The Silk Road Paintings, took place in May 2015.
+Joanne is represented by Kenise Barnes Fine Art, Kent, Connecticut, formerly of Larchmont, New York, where her solo, The Silk Road Paintings, took place in May 2015.
 In Chicago she is represented by Addington Gallery where her first solo show there, Hue & Me, took place in September 2020.
-In Boston she is represented by Arden Gallery, where her 12th solo with the gallery (and 43rd career solo), is taking place February 2024.
-Some exhibition installations are viewable here.
+In Boston she is represented by Arden Gallery, where her 13th solo with the gallery (and 44th career solo), is taking place March 2025 to celebrate 25 years of a joyous and fruitful association.

 Joanne is represented elsewhere around the country: in Atlanta by the Marcia Wood Gallery; in Denver by Space Gallery; in the Bay Area by Adler & Co.
 Gallery; and on Cape Cod where Looking Sharp: A Retrospective of Chromatic Geometries, a solo at Miller White Fine Arts took place in August 2022.
 Joanne also enjoys associations with Margaret Thatcher Projects, New York City, and Projects Gallery, Miami.
-She participates in curated exhibitions with American Abstract Artists in New York City and elsewhere.
-Her work is included in Geoform, an international online archive of geometric abstraction curated by the late artist Julie Karabenick.
+Exhibition installations from many of these venues are viewable here.

 Collections

-Joanne's work is in the collections of the New Britain Museum of American Art, Connecticut; Montclair Art Museum, New Jersey; Connecticut College Print Department, New London; University Collections at the University of Albany, New York; Wheaton College, Norton, Mass.; the U.S. State Department, Washington, D.C.; and institutional and private collections internationally.
+Joanne's work is in the collections of the New Britain Museum of American Art, Connecticut; Montclair Art Museum, New Jersey; Connecticut College Print Department, New London; University Collections at the University of Albany, New York; University of Tennessee, Ewing Gallery of Art and Architecture; Wheaton College, Norton, Mass.; the U.S. State Department, Washington, D.C.; and corporate and private collections internationally.

 Writing and curating

 In addition to her studio practice, Joanne writes regularly and curates, both online for her blog and in physical venues.
-Her memoir, Vita: Growing Up Italian, Coming Out, and Making a Life in Art, was published in 2019 by Well-Fed Artist Press in New York City.
+Her memoir, Vita: Growing Up Italian, Coming Out, and Making a Life in Art and Italianità: Contemporary Art Inspired by the Italian Immigrant Experience, a collection of the art and essays of 59 artists from throughout the Italian diaspora, were published by Well-Fed Artist Press, New York City, in 2019 and 2023 respectively.
 Through her Joanne Mattera Art Blog she reports on exhibitions and art fairs in New York City, Miami, and elsewhere.

-Curatorial projects in physical spaces include Luxe, Calme, et Volupté: A Meditation on Visual Pleasure in 2007 for the Marcia Wood Gallery; Textility in 2012 at the Visual Arts Center of New Jersey, Summit, with the institution’s curator, Mary Birmingham; projects at the Rice Polak Gallery in Provincetown in 2011 and 2012; A Few Conversations about Color at DM Contemporary in Manhattan in 2015; Depth Perception in 2017 at the Cape Cod Museum of Art, Dennis, Massachusetts, which she curated with Cherie Mittenthal in conjunction with the 11th International Encaustic Conference; and,currently, A Legacy of Making: 21 Contemporary Italian American Artists at the Calandra Institute in Midtown Manhattan, co-curated with Joseph Sciorra, which is up through April 2024.
+Curatorial projects in physical spaces include Luxe, Calme, et Volupté: A Meditation on Visual Pleasure in 2007 for the Marcia Wood Gallery; Textility in 2012 at the Visual Arts Center of New Jersey, Summit, with the institution’s curator, Mary Birmingham; projects at the Rice Polak Gallery in Provincetown in 2011 and 2012; A Few Conversations about Color at DM Contemporary in Manhattan in 2015; and Depth Perception in 2017 at the Cape Cod Museum of Art, Dennis, Massachusetts, which she curated with Cherie Mittenthal in conjunction with the 11th International Encaustic Conference.

 Joanne is the founder and director emerita of the International Encaustic Conference, an event devoted to a contemporary medium with a historic past.
 Relatedly, she is the author of the preeminent book on encaustic, The Art of Encaustic Painting: Contemporary Expression in the Ancient Medium of Pigmented Wax (Watson-Guptill, 2001).